10 Best Bodyweight Arm Exercises

 Muscles Worked: Shoulders, biceps, arms, back, and core.

-2. Engage your core muscles to maintain a straight line with your body from your head to your feet.
+2. Engage your core muscles to create a straight line with your body from your head to your feet.
 Tuck your chin and keep your head and neck in a neutral position.

 4. Return your arm to the starting position and repeat with the other arm.